Rotorua is a cultural, adventure & geological wonderland and possibly the strangest place I have ever visited.

-It sits within a volcanic crater and as you walk through the streets you can literally see holes in the ground that are bubbling and steaming with geothermal activity!
-There are so many Rotorua activities to do including: Rafting, Biking, Hiking, Volcanic Craters, Hobbits, Geothermal Mud Pools, Scenic Gondola, Bungy Jumping, Zorb, Adventure Activities and too many cultural activities to choose from!
-But if you're on a budget check out these free or cheap things to do in Rotorua.
+Rotorua sits within a volcanic crater and as you walk through the streets you can literally see holes in the ground that are bubbling and steaming with geothermal activity!
+There are lots of things to do in Rotorua involving the geothermal activity as well as other attractions like: Rafting, Biking, Hiking, Hobbits, Scenic Gondola, Luging, Bungy Jumping, Zorb, Adventure Activities... you get the idea.
+Check out these Rotorua Activities if you're after some adventure that'll cost you a bit of money!

 Free or Cheap Things To Do in Rotorua